-Mid April & into May | Lambing time on the farm
+Mid April & into May | Lambing time in the hills

 After a blizzard this Easter, we are hoping the weather gets significantly warmer from now onwards.
-Due to the terrible winter and multiple “Beasts-from-the-East” the ewes are all being given high-energy feed blocks to make sure they are getting the nutrition they need for themselves and their growing lambs.
+Due to the terrible winter and multiple “Beasts-from-the-East” the ewes were all being given high-energy feed blocks to make sure they are getting the nutrition they need for themselves and their growing lambs.

 Ali found pet lamb 'Arthur' this year on the hill.
-He had been abandoned by his mother, which sometimes happens with Blackface ewes if they’ve had a hard spring and think they cannot support the lamb.
-Although pretty poorly to start with, Arthur is now loving life and is a regular visitor to the farmhouse kitchen - much to the bemusement of the labradors!
+He had been abandoned by his mother, which sometimes happens with Blackface ewes if they’ve had a hard spring and know they cannot support the lamb.
+Although poorly to start with, Arthur is now loving life and is a regular visitor to the farmhouse kitchen - much to the bemusement of the labradors!

 The farm throughout the year